-Since great credit scores don’t happen overnight, you’ll need to gradually build your credit through a variety of different methods.
+Since good credit scores don’t happen overnight, you’ll need to gradually begin building credit through a variety of different methods.
 We’ve laid out a step-by-step plan for you to grow your credit starting today.

 Pay Your Bills

-Payment history is the largest factor of your credit score (35%) and is the easiest way to build your score.
+Payment history is the largest factor of your credit score (35%) and is the easiest way to a good credit score.
 All you need to do is pay your bills in full before the due date each month.